RoyWilliamsIV/Arch-Scripts/README.md

-# arch-install-t60
+# Arch Install T60
+---
-A simple install bash script for my Thinkpad T60.
+## A simple install bash script for my Thinkpad T60.

-The region is set to America/Chicago, and the keyboard layout is en_US.UTF-8.
+###The region is set to America/Chicago, and the keyboard layout is en_US.UTF-8.

 It creates three partitions.